Introduction

 Whilst nearby the coastline between Barmouth and Aberdyfi offers beautiful beaches and walks along the Welsh coast!

-Maybe combine a stay here at somewhere like The Old Vicarage in Corris with a location such as Trefriw - our village - in the north of Eryri | Snowdonia National Park for the perfect twin-centre holiday!
+Maybe combine a stay in this area with another location such as Trefriw in the north of Eryri | Snowdonia National Park for the perfect twin-centre holiday!

 Dolgellau

-The Mawddach Estuary lies to the west of Dolgellau and offers visitors RSPB nature reserves for bird-watching and the Mawddach Trail, a 9 mile long cycle path through woods and wetlands.
+The Mawddach Estuary lies to the west of Dolgellau and offers visitors RSPB nature reserves for bird-watching and the Mawddach Trail - a 9 mile long cycle path through woods and wetlands.

 Machynlleth